Baking soda has got to be one of the most versatile ingredients you’ll find.

 14. Deodorize Sponges

-Sponges take a beating and if you don’t rinse them properly overtime it’ll start to smell and accumulate bacteria (no so good for your health).
+Sponges take a beating, and if you don’t rinse them correctly over time, it’ll start to smell and accumulate bacteria (no so good for your health).

 15. Cleans Cast Iron Cookware